 (Dr. Melanie uses this form as part of her functional medicine evaluations.)

 Dr. Melanie has been utilizing Ayurvedic principles in her nutrition practice for several years.
-It takes patience, a willingness to learn and the ability to have an open heart and mind to this traditional Indian system of health… quite different from Western Medicine.
-She is currently studying through the Kerala Academy of Ayurvedic Medicine to further her skills and knowledge.
+She completed her certification at the Kerala Academy of Ayurveda and has taken intensives at the Ayurvedic Institute in New Mexico .
+To benefit from Ayurvedic Medicine, it takes patience, a willingness to learn and the ability to have an open heart and mind to this traditional system from Ancient India.
+This is vastly quite different from Western Medicine.